-60 new cases, senior pupils back to school after Labour Weekend
+60 new cases, senior pupils back to school after Labour weekend

 Students in Auckland, Waikato and Northland who cannot attend exams will receive the "unexpected event" grade, based on their school work earlier in the year.

-He believed it was safe for senior students to go back to school and classrooms weren't much different from a large workplace in terms of the level of risk.

-However, pupils more at risk of Covid were advised to stay home.

-Further decisions on schooling for Years 1 - 10 and early childhood would be announced next Tuesday.
-Education outside in warmer months is possible, he said.
+Further decisions on schooling for Years 1 - 10 and early childhood announced next Tuesday.
+Education outside in warmer months is possible, Hipkins said.

-Hipkins said they wanted to minimise pupils on site while vaccination rates need to increase, and there were logistical challenges for the school, such as teachers who have children aged under 12 who cannot yet return.

-Secondary students need to prepare for exams and that was why they have been prioritised to go back to school earlier, he said.

 60 new community cases